kanke/Investors/README.md

 ## Future Todo ##
 - Better token management to use redux or server or apollo or axis interceptor?
 - Maybe use a different package manager? yarn etc
+- Handling loading and error states
+- Add integration tests
+- More robuts unit tests, use enzyme

 ## Limitations/Issues ##
--  Api doesn’t return AssetClasses data for investors.
+-  Live Api doesn’t return AssetClasses data for investors.
 Not sure why?
+In the sample success response in Swagger it does say it does.

 ### Other Available Scripts .... ###
 - 🧹 -  Run `npm run build`